realm/realm-js/integration-tests/baas-test-server/README.md

 AWS_SECRET_ACCESS_KEY=...
 ```

-Be sure to have `assisted_agg` downloaded and added to your PATH.
+Be sure to have `assisted_agg` (if on Mac) or `libmongo.so` (if on Linux) downloaded and added to your PATH.
 More info about where to get it can be found in the BAAS repo.

 Run the `start` script, sit back and relax as a mongo server is started, BaaS is pulled, built and started with a proper configuration 🤞